beet-software/dorm/README.md

 The selected engine still owns backend-specific concerns.
-The application configures the connection, Firebase SDK, HTTP client, schema, migrations, credentials, and security rules according to the backend. dORM does not turn different databases into one identical database, and it does not provide a universal migration language.
+The application configures the connection, Firebase SDK, HTTP client, schema, migrations, credentials, and security rules according to the backend. dORM does not provide a universal migration language or replace the native client.

 ## Learn more